wendyleeyuhuei/golang-101/README.md

 ### Definition

-- Provides a connection between two goroutines, allowing them to communicate.
+- Provides a **connection** between two goroutines, allowing them to communicate.
-- Bidirectional as default.
+- **Bidirectional** as default.
 Goroutines can send/receive data through the same channel.
   - Can be single-directional i.e. send-only or receive-only channel
-- First-class values, just like strings or integers.
+- **First-class values**, just like strings or integers.
-- A channel can only transfer values of the same type.
+- A channel can only transfer values of the **same type**.